Installing and configuring the connector using SQL commands¶

 Creating a network rule for communicating with the ServiceNow® instance¶

 Next, to allow outbound traffic from your account to your ServiceNow® instance, please create a network rule.
-Run the CREATE NETWORK RULE command with the following syntax:
+As an accountadmin, run the CREATE NETWORK RULE command with the following syntax:

 CREATE NETWORK RULE <name>